jeremykid/HIV_project/README.md

 Anbor is an open source, python based code and HIV-trimers' plot and caculate tool to help biology researcher to plot the HIV cell with different radius.

+## Setup requirement of environment of Anbor
+The matplotlib and

 ## How to use the Anbor?
 There is two parts of Anbor.